kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-The write path, yes and immediately: remove the resource's entry or give it the `None` algorithm.
-A rollback expressed through the gate must drop the flag too, since the flag without the gate fails startup.
+The write path, yes and immediately: remove the resource's entry, give it the `None` algorithm, or unset the flag.
 The read path, no, and that asymmetry is what makes rollback safe: it can never strand data.

 Rolling back does not uncompress anything.
 Frames revert to bare values only as something rewrites them, at the same amplification cost as enabling.
 Reverting the bytes, needed only before downgrading below